Jonny-exe/binary-fractions/binary_fractions/README.md

   * operation '-0.1' & '+1' will return '-1'
   because twos-complement of '-0.1' is 1.1.
   Further, 1.1 & 01.0 results in twos-complement 1.0,
   and 1.0 in twos-complement is '-1' in binary fraction.
+Leading to the final result '-1' (or '-0b1').

 **Arguments**: